 To make the most out of your SSB investments, here are a few expert strategies:

-Rather than spending the monthly payouts, reinvest them into other investment vehicles to compound returns.
+Rather than spending the monthly payouts, reinvest them in other investment vehicles to compound returns.

 Taking advantage of the step-up feature ensures optimal returns over the bond’s full 10-year tenure.